FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Frontier/Details/Differences-From-Fhevm.md

 * In Fhenix, we recommend using the `inEuintXX` input types instead of raw bytes when receiving encrypted data.
 * Conversion to other encrypted types can be done using the `.toUxx` functions.
 E.g. `euint32 b = a.toU32();`
 * Division by zero will return a `MAX_UINT` value instead of throwing an error (e.g. `euint8(1) / euint8(0)` will return `euint8(255)` instead of throwing an error).
-* `Permits` and `Permissioned` contracts are the recommended way to handle permissioned requests in Fhenix.
+* `Permits` and `Permissioned` contracts are the recommended way to handle access to sensitive data in Fhenix.
 To read more about permits and access control, see [Access Control](../../Encryption%20and%20Privacy/Permits-Access-Control.md).
+* Sealing and Decryption can be accessed using `.seal` and `.decrypt` respectively.